Anrop/Anrop-Streams/README.md

 ## How To Use

-Download all dependencies and compile the sources with `go build`.
+Use `go build` to download all dependencies and compile the sources.

 Start the API with the `Anrop-Streams` binary.
 Server will be available at `$PORT`.